bendeguzszkalka/TESZTALANY/README.md

-- 👋 Hi, I’m @TESZTALANY
+- 👋 Hi, I’m Bendegúz Szkalka
 - 👀 I’m interested in game development and (ethical) hacking.
 - 🌱 I’m currently learning C#, C++, Python and the use of the linux terminal.
 - 📫 How to reach me: https://tesztalany370.itch.io